HuaTanSang/grayscale-flower-image-colorization/README.md

 - **Supports Custom Datasets**: Easily adaptable to different flower image datasets.
 - **PyTorch-based Implementation**: Built using PyTorch for flexibility and efficiency.

 ## 📂 Dataset
+The dataset is Oxford 102 Flower
-The dataset consists of:
+The dataset was customized that consists of:
 - **Grayscale Images**: Input images converted to grayscale.
 - **RGB Ground Truth**: The original colored images used as the reference for training.